 How do bookmakers lose their money?

 Sports arbitrage trading is all about spotting inconsistencies between different bookmakers’ prices that regularly exist.
-As a result of mistakes by fixed-odds bookmakers, an under round occurs—an under round forms the basis of a sports arbitrage bet.
-Simply the under round is when the total number of probabilities priced by the odds on that event are below 100%.
+As a result of mistakes by fixed-odds bookmakers, an underground occurs—an underground forms the basis of a sports arbitrage bet.
+The input, er under-round the total number of probabilities priced by the odds on that event are below 100%.

-A typical under round is where you would have to invest £96 to get the bookmaker to pay you £100.
+A typical under round is where you must invest £96 to get the bookmaker to pay you £100.
 Using this example, a sports arbitrage bet would give you a return of 4%.
 Yao, you can expect a return of around 4% for sports arbitrage bets.

-Sometimes you will get more than 4%.
-Sports arbitrage bets win regardless of the event’s outcome without any need for expert knowledge of sports betting or sports.
+Sometimes, you will get more than 4%.
+Sports arbitrage bets win regardless of the event’s outcome without needing expert knowledge of sports betting or sports.
 This is one of the reasons sports arbitrage betting has a popular following.

 - Transfer an App to a New iPhone or iPad